-Email: lemoineh@grayson.edu Office Hours: TBD
+Email: Name @grayson.edu Office Hours: MW TBD

-Or by appointment
+TR TBD | Or by appointment

 Your instructor may be reached through the Canvas Inbox, email, or phone.
-However, the easiest way to contact your instructor will be through the Inbox link in Canvas.
+However the easiest way to contact your instructor will be through the Inbox link in Canvas.
 You should receive a reply within 24 - 48 hours.
 Please resend your message should you not receive a reply within that timeframe.
-If you choose to contact me through lemoineh@grayson.edu, please tell me your name and the class you are enrolled in the subject line of your email message.
-Please know that I will only respond to message sent via Canvas or your Viking email account.
+If you choose to contact me through Name @grayson.edu, please tell me your name and the class you are enrolled in the subject line of your email message.
+Please know that I will only respond to messages sent via Canvas or your Viking email account.